-Philadelphia Building Maintenance Training
+Building Maintenance – Career Training

-You can develop a wide range of handy skills—from carpentry and painting to plumbing and heating—needed to maintain and renovate residential properties and commercial buildings.
-Or you can enter the field as a maintenance mechanic in apartment complexes, health care facilities, and industrial establishments.
+You can develop a wide range of handy skills—from carpentry, electrical, plumbing, A/C and heating to painting, tiling and appliance repair—needed to maintain and renovate homes, residential properties and commercial buildings.
+Orleans graduates can enter the field as a maintenance mechanic, handling site operations, in apartment complexes, health care facilities, and industrial establishments.

 Graduates are prepared for entry-level employment as maintenance mechanics in apartment complexes, healthcare facilities, industrial establishments, and commercial buildings.